Warbo/chriswarbo-net/blog/2024-04-02-sk_logic_in_egglog_3.md

-Thanks to this in-depth testing, I eventually discovered the problem I was having in egglog: expressions containing symbolic variables were being used interchangably with with concrete (variable-free) expressions.
+Thanks to this in-depth testing, I eventually discovered the problem I was having in egglog: expressions containing symbolic variables were being used interchangably with concrete (variable-free) expressions.
 When we use symbolic execution to check for agreement, we are assuming that each symbol represents an input our expressions have been applied to: if those expressions *already* contain symbols, that assumption no longer holds, and our conclusions